 Summerfield Education Centre follows the National Curriculum where appropriate, although content is adapted to meet our pupils’ needs.
-All pupils are taught core subjects – English, Maths, Science and ICT (Taught through Media Studies) and a selection of foundation subjects.
+All pupils are taught core subjects – English, Maths, Science and ICT (Taught throughout the curriculum at KS3 with Media at KS4) and a selection of foundation subjects.
 The development of life skills along with developing appropriate skills for the world of work are a key focus for all pupils as they move throughout the school.

 Our curriculum offers subject specific learning, therefore, pupils move around the school for their lessons.
 Our curriculum has been broadened in order to continue to promote Life Skills and Employability as well as allowing greater and more varied levels of personalisation and differentiation to take place.
 We have done this through the introduction of Careers education in the form of drop down days, specific lessons dedicated in PSHE slots and work experience for our KS4 pupils.
 This structure allows us to embed the work we do within our curriculum, to prepare pupils for adulthood, and the word of work.
 In KS4 we aim to accommodate pupil choice as far as possible.
 We offer Food Technology Level 1 & 2, Music Technology Level 1 & 2, Media Studies Level 1 & 2, BTEC PE, PSHE, Asdan Awards and Art GCSE alongside English, Maths and Science GCSE and Entry Level Courses.
 If there is a specific area our pupils wish to study we implement this through working with local colleges for courses such as hairdressing, mechanics and construction.

 Pupils access Accelerated Maths and Reading at least once a week in order to improve their ability in other areas of the curriculum and improve opportunities Post 16.